Table of Contents

 The other way is to do the course as a series of “sutta study retreats”.
 Bhikkhu Bodhi’s lectures have already been divided into ten parts, and any part might be taken as a “mini course” over a retreat.
 Do about three lectures (one or two suttas) each day — taking time to meditate in between, of course.
 Parts one through four are short and can be done in 2-day (weekend) retreats for example.
 What better way to spend your time than to immerse yourself in the words of the Buddha?

-In this course, we study the Early Buddhist Texts by reading half the Majjhima Nikaya and studying, in depth, its similarity to, and differences with, its parallels.
+In this course, we study the Early Buddhist Texts by reading about half of the Majjhima Nikaya.

-I recommend first reading Ajahn Sujato’s Guide to the Majjhima Nikaya to orient yourself and listen to the introductory lecture by Bhikkhu Bodhi to give you a heads up on what to expect from this course.
+I recommend first reading Ajahn Sujato’s Guide to the Majjhima Nikaya if you haven’t already, to orient yourself, and listen to the introductory lecture by Bhikkhu Bodhi to give you a heads up on what to expect from his course.

 The main text for this course is The Middle Length Discourses of the Buddha by Bhikkhu Ñānamoli and Bhikkhu Bodhi published by Wisdom Publications, some of which has been released for free: